 What then is the key to a contented mare?
 First and foremost, it’s likely to be a mare living in a small family group with a familiar stallion.
 If she can’t, because of our management, have this arrangement the next best thing is to try to ensure that she can live in a settled mixed group, so that male horses can take on the male group roles.
 Ideally, the mare needs familiar company: if she’s in a place where new mares and geldings arrive and leave fairly frequently, she will be more unsettled, and this will have a negative effect on her regular seasons during spring and summer.

 Mares who are difficult to handle when in season can often be much easier if managed in a more natural way.
 For example, removing them from busy livery yards and allowing them time to settle with a smaller mixed group can often have a remarkable effect on their behaviour.

-The picture at the top of this post is Shannon, a beautiful mare I used to share.
+The picture just above is Shannon, a beautiful mare I used to share.
 When I first met her, she was living on her own and it took me a while to realise that the rides she preferred were the ones that took us to visit her previous gelding companion.
 After I’d been sharing her for a while, her owner moved her to a mixed group, and she became more settled.
 Even so, every spring she liked the rides that took us to the top of big hills, where she’d stand scenting the breeze and scanning the horizon.
 I’m not sure what the stallion of her dreams looked like, but I’m pretty sure she was actively looking for him.
 I haven’t seen her in a while, but I like to think she’s thrown off her black and white habit and escaped the convent!